- Posted by Roger Catchpole

-Stow Healthcare welcomes visitors to its homes in accordance with guidance set out by the government and taking into account sector-led recommendations put in place by the Care Provider Alliance.
+Stow Healthcare has welcomed visitors to its care homes again since Monday 27 July, following guidance set out by the government and taking into account sector-led recommendations put in place by the Care Provider Alliance.

 We continue to live in extraordinary times.
 Visits to our home cannot return to ‘normal’ yet.
-The advice below will support us all as we ease back into welcoming a small number of visitors to our homes.
+The advice below will support us all as we continue to support safe visiting in our homes.

-- Visits are allowed for residents with a maximum of two constant visitors’.
-This means the same two people should visit on each occasion.
-This is to limit people coming to site, and therefore increased risk of infections from different people.
-Families should decide among themselves who is best placed to be the regular visitor, until restrictions are eased.
+- Visits are allowed for residents with a maximum of two constant visitors.
+Families should decide amongst themselves who is best placed to be the two regular visitors until restrictions are eased.

-- Visits over the winter will be in designated safe visiting areas in each home, which require very minimal footfall within the home.
-If the resident cannot access this area, the visit will normally be in their bedroom.
+- Visits will be in a designated safe area unless the resident cannot access this area, in which case the visit will normally be in their bedroom.
 This will be subject to careful planning and risk assessment for that individual resident.

 - Visits will be by appointment only and must be pre-booked.
-Cancellations of visit or lateness to the visit must be informed to the home.
+Cancellations of visits or lateness to the visit must be informed to the home.

 - Visits will be 30 minutes long, with gaps between each one for disinfecting of table and chairs etc.

-- Visitors should not come to the home if they are feeling unwell, are COVID symptomatic, or have been in contact with someone who has been ill in the last 14 days.
+- Visitors should not come to the home if they are feeling unwell, are COVID symptomatic, or have been in contact with someone who is COVID symptomatic in the last 14 days

 - Bring your own face covering